mark2devel/mark2/README.md

     $ mark2 start /path/to/server

 If you're already in the right directory, you can omit the last parameter.

+At this point if `resources/mark2.properties` doesn't exist, mark2 will create it for you.
+You are **required** to edit this file in order to run and will be prompted to do so now.
+When you quit the editor, the server will start.

 If mark2 doesn't notice your server jarfile because it's got an unrecognized name,